-Climate protester delays flight at London airport by giving lecture in aisle
+Climate activist climbs on top of plane during protests at London airport

 Aer Lingus added in a statement that a man was taken off the flight for "disruptive behaviour on board," before a security check of the aircraft was carried out.

-The action is part of the group's week of protests in the capital and across the UK, which have seen roads closed near the Houses of Parliament and near other landmarks.
+The protests are part of the group's week of action in the capital and across the UK, which have seen roads closed near the Houses of Parliament and near other landmarks.
 Demonstrations are also being held in various other cities around the world.

-Elsewhere at London City Airport, a man laid on top of a British Airways jet and hundreds of protesters blocked the main entrance.
+A protester is arrested after refusing to sit down on a flight to Dublin.

 Lola Newton, a protester from Edinburgh, told CNN: "I'm here to support the disruption of the things that need to be disrupted to avert climate meltdowns."